 Now that you understand what an NFT is (that’s my hope, at least), we can now start talking about how it became involved with digital art.

-In 2014, artist Kevin McCoy and techpreneur Anil Dash teamed up in a hackathon.
+In May 3,2014, digital artist Kevin McCoy and techpreneur Anil Dash teamed up in a hackathon.
 They wanted to find a way to let artists assert ownership over a piece of original digital art.
 McCoy at that point had taught himself to code and was experimenting with a blockchain called NameCoin.
 McCoy and Dash found a way to register a looping art video created by McCoy’s wife on the blockchain.
 They gave this solution the name “monetized graphics.”
 People in the audience laughed.
 It was a bit ahead of its time.

 In 2017, the idea of NFT art found new life when Matt Hall and John Watkinson created CryptoPunks.
 They were programmers who liked the simple programming language of Ethereum.
 They created 10,000 punk-rock-looking pixelated avatars and issued an NFT for each character.
 They put up 9,000 CryptoPunks on a website, free for anyone to claim.
 They kept the remaining 1,000 for themselves.
 At first, few people were claiming the NFTs.
 That changed when a Mashable article came out featuring CryptoPunks.
 Within 24 hours, all 9,000 CryptoPunks were claimed.
 Then something strange happened: those original claimers began selling their CryptoPunks in an aftermarket.
 By the end of 2017, a CryptoPunk NFT sold for USD$170,000.